zbowhay/topline-insights/README.md

+# Overview

+This is a coding challenge I completed during an interview process for a fintech startup.

-# Topline integration interview project
+## Topline Insights Interview project

 Thanks for taking the time to interview!
 We really appreciate it, and we hope to see the best of your work.